datacommonsorg/mixer/README.md

 ## Development Process

-In https://github.com/datacommonsorg/mixer, click on "Fork" button to fork the repo.
+In Mixer GitHub [repo](https://github.com/datacommonsorg/mixer), click on "Fork" button to fork the repo.

 Clone your forked repo to your desktop.